duplojs/utils/docs/en/v1/api/number/modulo.md

 ## Return value

-**Classic signature**: returns the remainder of the Euclidean division of `input` by `divisor`.
-The result has the same sign as the dividend.
+returns the remainder of the Euclidean division of `input` by `divisor`.
+The result has the same sign as the dividend (`input % divisor`).

-**Curried signature**: returns a function that takes a value and returns the remainder of its division by the divisor.

 ## See also